The scarcity of a commodity

-The absence of gratitude is therefore often a sign of the lack of distance between the object of desire and oneself.
+The absence of gratitude is therefore often a sign of the absence of distancing between the object of desire and oneself.
 It necessarily results from this an alienation which designates “any form of enslavement of the human being because of external constraints (economic, political, cultural, social) leading to the loss of his faculties, of his freedom”.
 An ungrateful person loses his faculty of judgment because he is possessed.

 Gratitude is part of happiness because it allows one to avoid madness, which is by definition prohibitive to maintain a state of well-being.

-Finally, consumerism contains implicitly the intention to make us adhere to the idea of satisfying a desire for the absolute through consumption.
+Finally, consumerism contains in filigree the intention to make us adhere to the idea of satisfying a desire for the absolute through consumption.
 Thus, values as strong as freedom, perfection or eternity (through the youthism it promotes) push us to buy endlessly because, by definition, they cannot be satisfied.
 Gratitude puts a stop to this mad race by accepting our situation and finally seeking relative values such as “a little more freedom”, “a little more satisfaction” etc.

 In order to be grateful, we need to get into the habit of missing.
 If you have never lacked anything, you will not be able to see the value of what you have.
 We must therefore appreciate periods of scarcity and lack in general, because it is in these moments that we can deepen our knowledge of our being and stop living in lightness and superficiality only.